 Nuances and Considerations:

-• Cross-device Tracking: In an era where users often switch between devices, sessions can be fragmented.
-Google Analytics 4 (GA4) aims to address this with improved cross-device tracking capabilities.
+- Cross-device Tracking: In an era where users often switch between devices, sessions can be fragmented.
+Explore GA's tracking capabilities to address the issue.

 Final Thoughts